WPsites/WPide/readme.txt

 *   Code autocomplete for WordPress and PHP functions along with function description, arguments and return value where applicable
 *   Automatic backup of every file you edit. (one daily backup and one hourly backup of each file stored in plugins/WPide/backups/filepath)
 *   File tree allowing you to access and edit any file in your wp-content folder (plugins, themes, uploads etc)
-*   Add new files and folders anywhere in wp-content
+*   Create new files and directories
 *   Highlight matching parentheses
 *   Code folding
 *   Auto indentation